UrbanIntelligenceLab/measuring-inequality-in-community-resilience-to-natural-disasters/README.md

 Column | Type | Description
 -------|------|-------------
-Venpath_id | int | Auto-incrementing key to denote that this is a unique locate App_id | str | The source app that provided this data Ad_id | str | The annonymized advertising ID
-Id_type | str | iOS (idfa) or Android (afid)
-Country_code | str | The locale setting on the user's phone Device_make | str | The make of the user's device Device_model | str | The model of the user's device Device_os | str | The operating system of the user's device Device_os_version | str | The version of the operating system on the user's device Latitude | float | The geographical latitude
-Longitude | float | The geographical longitude Timestamp | timestamp | The UTC timestamp / datestamp of when this location point was collected Ip_address | str | The IP address of the user at the time of the data collection Horizontal_accuracy | float | The horizontal accuracy of the location point, in meters Vertical_accuracy | str | The vertical accuracy of the location point, in meters foreground | bool | true if the ping was collected in the foreground or false if it was collected in the background
+venpath_id | int | Auto-incrementing key to denote that this is a unique locate app_id | str | The source app that provided this data ad_id | str | The annonymized advertising ID id_type | str | iOS (idfa) or Android (afid) country_code | str | The locale setting on the user's phone device_make | str | The make of the user's device device_model | str | The model of the user's device device_os | str | The operating system of the user's device device_os_version | str | The version of the operating system on the user's device latitude | float | The geographical latitude longitude | float | The geographical longitude timestamp | timestamp | The UTC timestamp / datestamp of when this location point was collected ip_address | str | The IP address of the user at the time of the data collection horizontal_accuracy | float | The horizontal accuracy of the location point, in meters vertical_accuracy | str | The vertical accuracy of the location point, in meters foreground | bool | true if the ping was collected in the foreground or false if it was collected in the background

 ## Anciliary Data